SonarLint for Visual Studio Code

 SonarLint keep server side data in a local storage.
-If you change something on the server such as the quality profile, you can trigger an update of the local cache using the "SonarLint: Update binding to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").
+If you change something on the server such as the quality profile, you can trigger an update of the local storage using the "SonarLint: Update all bindings to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").

 If you would like to see a new feature, please create a new thread in the forum "Suggest new features".